mostafashalaby/FitnessLogManager/README.md

 (5) Remove entries

-Removed the last x enteries in the logger file, where x is a number inputted by the user.
+Removes the last x enteries in the logger file, where x is a number inputted by the user.
 A backup.txt file is created to store the old version before the removal, just in case.

 (6) Read user specifications